ezsystems/ez-js-rest-client/README.md

 testing html page.
 Most of requests can be configured a little bit before executing them by changing input values.
 See details of tests implementation in Resources/public/js/cookbook-*.js files.

+To test promise-based version of the CAPI you can use `/js-rest-client-promise-test/` path.
+This setup includes Q library as a downloaded file.
+See details of (rather basic) tests implementation in Resources/public/js/cookbook-PromiseCAPI.js.